bsilvar/Microprocessors/README.md

-# ECE-330
+# ECE-330: Microprocessors

-This repo contains certain labs I was assigned in ECE-330: Microprocessors
+This repo contains a few of the programs I was assigned in ECE-330